 - 1987 – The Texas World Show Circuit began

-- 1988 – The 1st Texas Longhorn Exposition was held in Fort Worth
+- 1988 – The TLBAA held the 1st Texas Longhorn Exposition in Fort Worth

-- The Breed Evaluation System & The Breed Advisory Council were both established
+- The TLBAA established the Breed Evaluation System & The Breed Advisory Council

-In 1989 the International Texas Longhorn Association (ITLA) was formed and held its first meeting.
+Similarly, in 1989 a group of longhorn breeders formed a separate group called the International Texas Longhorn Association (ITLA) and held their first meeting.